 - 2 packed cups greens (mixed greens, spinach, baby kale, arugula)

 - salt and pepper, to taste

-- Preheat the oven to 375 degrees Fahrenheit and line 2 baking sheets with parchment paper.
-Add the diced sweet potatoes, avocado oil, paprika, cumin, and salt and pepper to one.
-Mix to fully coat.
+- Preheat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper.
+Add the diced sweet potatoes, 1 teaspoon oil, paprika, cumin, and salt and pepper.
+Mix well to fully coat.
 Bake for 30-35 minutes until crispy.

-- When there is about 10 minutes left on the bacon, make the eggs.
-Fill a medium sized sauce pan with a few inches of water and let it come to a simmer.
+- When there are about 10 minutes left on the bacon, make the eggs.
+Fill a medium-sized saucepan with a few inches of water and let it come to a simmer.
 Crack an egg into a small bowl and set aside.
 Add a splash of apple cider vinegar to the water once it simmers.
 Using a spoon, swirl the water to create a whirlpool and slowly drop the egg into the water.
-Let it cook for 3 minutes and remove with a slotted spoon.
-Repeat with remaining eggs.
+Let it cook for 3-4 minutes (depending on your preference on how you like your eggs cooked) and remove with a slotted spoon.
+Repeat with the remaining egg.